Queen Elizabeth Way: 1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

-As with the Burlington Bay Skyway, tolls were collected on the new bridge.
-However, the name was almost unanimously chosen by St. Catharines residents to be the Garden City Skyway.
+As with the Burlington Bay Skyway, tolls were collected on the Garden City Skyway.
 The collection of tolls on both skyways continued until December 28, 1973.

-1960s and 1970s: Expansion and new interchanges

-On September 15, 1960, the Shook's Hill interchange, a unique rotary junction, was completed at what is now Erin Mills Parkway.
+On September 15, 1960, the Shook's Hill interchange, a rotary junction or grade-separated traffic circle (the only example in Ontario, although this interchange type is common in the United Kingdom), was completed at what is now Erin Mills Parkway.
 It was opened to traffic the following day, and completed the program to make the QEW a freeway between Burlington and Toronto.